bitshares/dev.bitshares.works/source/apis/websocket_calls_notifications.md

 #### Successful Calls

-The API will return a properly JSON formated response carrying the same ``id`` as the request to distinguish subsequent calls.
+The API will return a properly JSON formatted response carrying the same ``id`` as the request to distinguish subsequent calls.

     {